SLeighton-dot-com/GYM-Website/README.md

         4. [Git:](https://git-scm.com/)
         - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
         5. [GitHub:](https://github.com/)
-        - GitHub is used to store the projects code after being pushed from Git.
+        - GitHub is used to store the project's code after being pushed from Git.
         6. [CodeAnywhere:](https://app.codeanywhere.com/)
-        - CodeAnywhere was used for the IDE platform for the website development.
+        - CodeAnywhere was used as the IDE platform for website development.
         7. [Balsamiq:](https://balsamiq.com/)
         - Balsamiq was used to create the [wireframes](https://github.com/SLeighton-dot-com/GYM-Website/tree/main/assets/Wireframes) during the design process.
         8. [Favicon Generator:](https://www.favicon-generator.org/)